 James Hook, South East – Chairman of the PD Hook Group, which operates a large independent breeding and hatchery business selling day-old broiler chickens throughout the UK.

-Simon Barton, South West – Simon and his wife Karen left London in 1997 and set up the poultry farm in Bridgwater in Somerset.
-They have 140,000 chickens grown to Freedom Food standards.
+Simon Barton, South West – Simon and his wife Karen left London in 1997 and set up the poultry farm in Bridgewater in Somerset which now has 140,000 broilers grown for an integrator.

 Kinsey Hern, West Midlands – Kinsey is a broiler farmer from Herefordshire and he also grows apples and cereals for retail.

-Mike Bailey, North West – Baileys Turkeys Ltd produce primarily for the Christmas market, but Mike and his brother David also contract processes free range and organic chicken and turkeys.
+Mike Bailey, North West – Mike and his brother David contract process free range and organic chickens and turkeys supplying a range of customers.

 Myles Thomas, West Midlands - Shropshire-based Myles has focused on egg production at his farm.
 The Thomas family has worked in Shrewsbury since 1935, formerly with dairy cows, but the site now houses circa 50,000 free range birds.

-The board members selected eleven co-options to join them based on the skills and knowledge expertise they felt would add depth to the board.
+The board members selected thirteen co-options to join them based on the skills and knowledge expertise they felt would add depth to the board.

 Co-opted board members: